m-rosinsky/developer-qual/python/01_DataTypes/tutorials/05_FormatStrings.md

 ## Exercises

-Check out `exercise_d.py` to get some reps in with format strings!
+Check out `exercise_d.py` to get some reps with format strings!